runtime

 Roofline is building the portable, end-to-end infrastructure to make this practical across diverse vendors and SoCs so that advanced edge AI consistently benefits from the capabilities of the whole chip.

-Roofline unlocks asynchronous heterogenous execution with MLIR + IREE infrastructure
+Roofline unlocks asynchronous heterogeneous execution with MLIR + IREE infrastructure

 Roofline unlocks asynchronous heterogeneous execution in practice through two concrete achievements.